 Initiative 1: Forge partnerships with faculty to integrate library content, learning tools, and course-specific resources that promote high-quality learning experiences.

-- Objective 4: Collaborate with RWS to ensure that concepts are introduced, reinforced, and mastered by scaffolding information literacy instruction into the GE writing curriculum by the end of spring 2016.
+● Objective 4: Collaborate with RWS to ensure that concepts are introduced, reinforced, and mastered by scaffolding information literacy instruction into the GE writing curriculum.

 Initiative 2: Deliver programs and services that foster student acquisition of information literacy competencies necessary to be career and/or graduate study ready.